alaincoletta/virtuoso-go-hpo/readme.md

 ```

 # Author and License
-Author: MISHIMA, Hiroyuki / missy (at) be.to
+Author:: MISHIMA, Hiroyuki / missy (at) be.to

-License: The MIT License
+License:: The MIT License

+The Dockerfile is based on 1) inutano/virtuoso written by Tazro Inutano Ohta at https://registry.hub.docker.com/u/inutano/virtuoso , and 2) http://qiita.com/k-shogo/items/592e243f9763d0c3b10a .